andresgutgon/bootstrap-tooltip-extension/README.md

+## NOT MAINTAINED
+This lib is no longer maintained.
+I'm using https://popper.js.org for position tooltip/popover on a screen.
+It doesn't manage clicks just positioning but it does very well

 ## Twitter Bootstrap tooltip extension

 With this **plugin** extension I try to get **4 extra positions** for twitter bootstrap tooltip: `top-left`, `top-right`, `bottom-left` and `bottom-right`.